-Press Release Zurich, 10 November 2005
+Press Release Zurich, 16 March 2005

-Today the American artist Robert Ryman is to receive Europe's most valuable art prize, awarded by the Roswitha Haftmann Foundation.
+The American artist Robert Ryman is to receive Europe's most valuable art prize, awarded by the Roswitha Haftmann Foundation.

-Today in the Kunsthaus Zürich the Board of the Roswitha Haftmann Foundation will present the Roswitha Haftmann Prize - worth CHF 120,000 - to the American artist Robert Ryman.
-Born in Nashville, Tennessee, in 1930, Ryman lives and works in New York and is regarded as one of the leading artists of our time.
+The Board of the Roswitha Haftman Foundation, meeting in Zurich, has awarded the 2005 Roswitha Haftmann Prize - worth CHF 120,000 - to Robert Ryman.
+Born in Nashville, Tennessee in 1930, Ryman lives and works in New York and is regarded as one of the leading artists of our time.